One-liners

 gpg --export --armor "<username/>" > username.pkey

-- export all keys from all keyrings or specific key-a|--armor
+--export- export all keys from all keyrings or specific key-a|--armor- create ASCII armored output

 Encrypt file